LexMachinaInc/python-lexmachina-sync-api-client/docs/spreadsheet_example.rst

 ======================================

 In the quickstart, we looked for an individual case.
-In this example, we'll look at a group of cases to see if we can glean any interest information.
+In this example, we'll look at a group of cases to see if we can glean any interesting information about the group of cases as a whole.

-For this example, we'll look for Antitrust cases terminated in 2024, do some light analysis, and then add the cases to a spreadsheet.
+For this example, we'll look for Antitrust cases terminated in 2024, do some light analysis, and then the cases and analysis to a spreadsheet.

-In the quickstart, you saw how we created an API client object using a context manager and then an object with access to the Federal District case endpoints:
+In the quickstart, you saw how we created an API client object using a context manager.
+We then used the API client to create an object with access to the Federal District case API endpoints:

 .. code-block:: python